 - It’s cheap.
 I’ve gotten 3 pairs of pants, 5 shirts, a sweater, and a nice summer travel dress for under $50.

 - The goods are in better condition than you might think.
+Some of my favorite purchases are shirts and sweaters I have purchased, new-with-tags, from Goodwill.
 I’ve found once-worn sweaters and seen designer bags in thrift stores.
+(You will definitely find designer bags in consignments shops.
+One of my favorite Coach purses is from a consignment shop.
+It was new-with-tags for $25.
+I found another Coach purse in excellent condition at a garage sale for $3!)
 Many of the clothes come from middle-class homes where people can afford to toss aside barely-worn clothes for the newest trend – which works out well for you, as a thrift store shopper.

 - It’s environmentally-friendly.
 By reusing existing items, you’re decreasing the demand – and therefore production.
-Fewer resources are burned creating new goods and you saved the awesome t-shirt you just bought from becoming garbage.
+Fewer resources are burned creating new goods, and you saved the awesome t-shirt you just bought from becoming garbage in a nearby landfill.

 - You’re supporting non-profit organizations doing good work.
 Within 10 miles of my home, there are thrift stores whose proceeds go to helping disadvantaged people find jobs (Goodwill), preventing blindness (Prevention of Blindness), and funding religious organizations and churches.

 - It’s fun.
-If you have bargain-hunting tendencies, thrift stores might be a little piece of heaven for you.
+If you have bargain-hunting tendencies, love garage sales, etc., thrift stores might be a little piece of heaven for you.
 I love finding a good deal and knowing that if I’d bought that sweater new, it would’ve cost five times as much.
+Bring a friend or two and find some Halloween costumes, clothes for dress-up day at your child’s school, kitchen wares for your child who is moving out.
+You will save money while thrift shopping and have fun.

 - Jeans, pants, shorts, and skirts.
 Depending on the climate you’re heading into, invest in a couple pairs of pants or shorts before you leave.
 You’d be surprised how quickly even denim gets worn out when you wear the same pair of pants all day, every day.
 So don’t bring your favorite pair of pants or buy brand new ones unless you’re okay with having holes in them by the time you return home.
 And for women – in some countries you’ll fit in better, or be more comfortable (think Kenya in the summer), if you wear a long travel skirt.
 You can buy one there or pick one up at a thrift store so you’ll be prepared when you land.

 - Sweaters, sweatshirts, and fleeces.
 If you’re going to Finland in the winter, you’ll want layers.
 You’ll also want to ditch those layers without a second thought when you head to Australia afterwards.
-So find a comfy sweater or fleece at a thrift store and throw it in your suitcase.
+So find a comfy sweater or fleece at a thrift store, wash it, and throw it in your suitcase.

 - Coats and jackets.
 When you can pick up a quality jacket for $5 or a warm coat for $15, it’s hard to say no. If you’re afraid your wool coat will get ruined when you travel, pick up a new one before you go.

 - T-shirts.
 You probably have a few disposable t-shirts leftover from college lying around your house, so bring those with you if you do.
-If not, swing by your neighborhood thrift store and you’ll have your choice of hundreds.
+If not, swing by your neighborhood thrift store, and you’ll have your choice of hundreds for probably less than $2 each.

 - Camping gear.
 If you want cooking gear for your upcoming trip, but don’t want to take your $200 AllClad skillet, head to the thrift store.
 You’ll find tons of coffee mugs, pots, pans, silverware, and other camping-style cooking gear.
 And if you’re in the right place at the right time, you might even encounter a quality sleeping bag or tent – though if you’re looking for a high-tech, lightweight tent, you might want to consider going to a sports store or scoping out Craigslist instead.